13 January 2012

 The rich experience in the organization of large sports events guarantees the preparation and execution of The World Games 2017 at the highest level.
 Only in the past few years Wroclaw hosted many impressive finals of European and world competitions in various disciplines, among them:

-ACROBATIC and GIMNASTIC SPORTS
+ACROBATIC and GYMNASTIC

 Acrobatic Gymnastics World Championships